quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 A system is fault tolerant if it continues operating when one or more of its components fail.
 Fault tolerance is a scale rather than a binary property.
-A system’s standard “final resort” is reverting to a previous state, which is possible if backups exist; however, it is not the preferred first course of action since it is time consuming and will nevertheless result in some data loss.
+A system's standard “final resort” is reverting to a previous state, which is possible if backups exist; however, it is not the preferred first course of action since it is time consuming and will nevertheless result in some data loss.
 Decoupling components, graceful degradation and redundancy achieve